zephraph/notes/Projects/Obsidian Tools/obsidian-plugin-cli.md

 The new parts are only from the `.load` down.
 The last section is really about doing the actual installation.
 I'll note that I'd taken a _really_ long detour in getting the error handling for `promptForVault` inside of the `match` statement better.
 You can read more about that in [[procedure#Improving match error handling]].

 I had to [add WSL support](https://github.com/zephraph/obsidian-tools/pull/46) to the vault code in `obsidian-utils` to get the `promptForVault` procedure working for me.
 I'm working on my windows game machine but using [[Windows Subsystem for Linux|WSL]] for development.
 That means the scripts are running in the linux subsystem but my vault is actually stored in Windows.

+A problem that I'm working on right now is that the `vaults` value that's stored in `obsidian.json`